luyadev/luya/UPGRADE.md

 1.0.0 (in progress)
 -------------------

+> When upgrading from RC4 to 1.0.0 you have run the updater as we have moved all blocks into seperate repos: [https://github.com/luyadev/luya/issues/1572](https://github.com/luyadev/luya/issues/1572)

 A few changes you will surely notice when upgrading to version 1.0.0 and you should check in your application:

-> When upgrading from RC4 to 1.0.0 you have run the updater as we have moved all blocks into seperate repos: https://github.com/luyadev/luya/issues/1572

 + Storage file `source` is now `href`, even when `toArray()` is called, like in blocks and block admin twigs.
 (Search for `->source`, `'source'`, `"source"`, `.source`).
 Why?
 We follow semantic naming of html structure, therefource source points to webserver accessable file directory for the file or image, link instead is used to download files (link to a file).
 + Active Windows `alias` property is now `label`, so take a look at your `ngRestActiveWindows` config in your NgRest Models.
 (Search for `'alias'` or `"alias"`).
 + CMS Module property `enableCompression` renamed to `contentCompression`.
 Check your config file.

+There are also few other changes, which are less significant, [see https://github.com/luyadev/luya/issues/1505](https://github.com/luyadev/luya/issues/1505)

 1.0.0-RC4 (5.
 September 2017)
 -------------------